Excessive Whining in Dogs | 5 Reasons That Dogs Whine

 In all cases, though, our dogs are trying to communicate something to us when they whine.
 It may be that they're bored, hungry, in pain, or something else entirely.
 All of these things are important to address, as each of them directly ties to their overall wellbeing and quality of life.

 This article explores the top 5 reasons that your dog could be whining.
-If the reasons below don't seem to fit your dog's reason for whining, it may be a good idea to schedule a visit to your veterinarian to diagnose the issue.
+If the reasons below don't seem to fit your dog's reason for whining, it may be a good idea to schedule a visit to your veterinarian to diagnose the issue and consider natural options to relieve their emotional or physical discomfort.

 1. Communication of Discomfort